Hypothetical StarCraft: Brood War Balance Patch

 - Movement speed increased from 3.720 to 4.963

-- Shields and health reduced from 100/150 to 80/120
+- Shields and health reduced from 100/150 to 90/120

 - Air-to-air attack unlocked by a fleet beacon upgrade (100 minerals / 100 gas / 60 seconds)

 The original version of the scout tried to fulfill the role of an early game harassment unit while also fulfilling the role of a late game counter to large flyers.
 This made the unit impossible to properly balance since its air-to-air attack was too strong for an early game unit, and its air-to-ground attack is much too weak for the unit's price tag.
-This rework allows the scout to fulfill both the intended early game and late game roles, but with proper balance.
+This rework allows the scout to fulfill both the intended early game and late game roles, but with better balance.

 Carrier: